DHTMLX/docs-diagram/docs/api/editor/shapemoveend_event.md

 ### Description

-@short: fires after a shape is moved
+@short: Fires after a shape is moved

 ### Usage